defndaines/kiroku/countries-read.md

 The _New York Times_ has some guides to [Read Your Way Around the World](https://www.nytimes.com/series/literary-guides).

+The list is sorted, roughly, by population size.

 Count: 91

 - [x] China\*: [_Te-Tao Ching_](https://www.goodreads.com/book/show/103802.Te_Tao_Ching) Lao Tzu